 It is a perfect alternative to sweet and sour chicken for vegans and it's not fried just like my sweet and sour chickpeas.
 They are baked and then coated with homemade sweet and sour sauce to give so much flavor.

 I absolutely love cauliflower because it is so versatile.
-I use it in many dishes like vegan sesame chicken, teriyaki cauliflower, vegan bbq cauliflower, orange cauliflower, buffalo cauliflower wings or vegan tikka masala.
+I use it in many dishes like vegan sesame chicken, general tso's cauliflower, teriyaki cauliflower, vegan bbq cauliflower, orange cauliflower, buffalo cauliflower wings or vegan tikka masala.

 The best part is that you only need a few ingredients to make this vegetarian sweet and sour cauliflower.
 Serve it with some white or brown rice and you got yourself a great dinner and it's also better than take out!

 But, before we jump into the recipe, let's talk about how you can customize it and learn some tips.

 How to Make Vegan Sweet and Sour Cauliflower

 If you don't want to end up with little pieces, you should use your hands to break the cauliflower into bite-size pieces instead of cutting it with a knife.
 It might take some work to get it going but once the first piece is pulled apart, it gets easier.

 We will be using corn starch to coat the florets before baking and also add some in the sauce for thickening.
 It will help make it crispy and it's also gluten free.